 Interestingly, pairwise relatedness analyses showed that almost all detections of related individuals for gray fox were clustered on the same side of the highway.
 The same pattern was observed for coyote in the East Bay.
 Both species exhibit delayed dispersal of individuals from their natal habitat, where individuals stay with the parental pair and help with rearing siblings ().
 This behavior may increase the chance of sampling family groups.
-Additionally, Riley (2006) showed that younger dispersers comprise the territories adjacent to highways, with these being smaller and denser than territories away from highways.
+Additionally, Riley (2006) showed that younger dispersers hold the territories adjacent to highways, with these being smaller and denser than territories away from highways.
 This pile up of dispersers along highway edges may also contribute to increased relatedness observed in a single season.
 Direct dispersal was observed for gray fox across SR 49.
 One pair of first order relatives for gray fox, either siblings or parent-offspring, were detected across SR 49 from each other, however, separated by approximately nine kilometers.
 This likely represents a dispersal event by a juvenile male.

 These results contrast with a study conducted in Southern California which found that the Ventura freeway was a significant barrier to gene flow in coyote (Riley et al. 2006).
 It is possible that the highly urban environment of Los Angeles imposes additional constraints on coyote movements that are not present in the regions of Northern California studied.
 In the Ventura freeway study, coyotes were able to cross the highway, but migrants could not breed successfully due to territorial conflicts (Riley et al. 2006).
 There is more habitat available in both study areas in comparison to the regions examined around Southern California.
 Sacramento hosts a chain of parks connected by a riparian corridor that further connects to several U.S. National Forests north of the highly urbanized city of Sacramento.
 The East Bay inland valleys are ringed by a network of land trusts and parks in the Diablo Range.
-In both regions migrants may be able to acquire territory and reproduce which would reduce signals of population isolation.
+In both regions, migrants may be able to acquire territory and reproduce which would reduce signals of population isolation.

 Unexpectedly, gray fox samples were encountered more frequently than coyote in the SR 49 road transects.
-In our previous study, the reverse was true, with a greater encounter rate for coyote than gray fox (Coen et al. 2016).
 Contrary to our expectations, we found that gray fox were distributed throughout the entire study area, even in urban areas such as Auburn.
 Grays foxes tend to be most abundant in places where potential predators (coyotes, bobcats) are less abundant (Fedriani et al. 2000, Farias et al. 2005, Temple et al. 2010).
 Competitive exclusion by the presence of coyote has been linked to increased use of urban habitats in gray fox (Crooks and Soulé 1999, RILEY 2006).
 Prevalence of coyote within the urban centers along SR 49 may explain the lower detection rates of gray fox in these cities.
 Contrastingly, the high detection rates of gray fox in the suburban and suburban-rural matrix might be the due to the proportion of private lands (lower detection probability) and human wildlife conflict (Poessel et al. 2017) resulting in lower abundances of coyotes.